DeviceDrive/WRF01.SDK/SDK.ARDUINO/README.md

 Token is the identificator for the device in the cloud to assure that a user has access to communicate with the device.
 A valid token is only possible through the LinkUp tools if the product is defined as an internal product in the DeviceDrive cloud system.
 If the product is an Forwarding product, then you can use this field as you please as an identificator.

+##### TimeZone and DST Zone

+When using the GetTime function in the WRF01 v4.0 you can spescify the current timezone and dst zone from your application.
+This can also be set with the Linkup function from our Android and iOS apps.
+Timezone is a simple integer.
+For UTC time use 0, UTC+1 = 1, UTC+2 = 2 etc.
+DST zone is an automatic calculation for daylight savings.
+Currently only Europe is supported (last sunday in march -> last sunday in october = +1 hour).
+Set 0 for no DST or 1 for DST Europe.

 ##### <a name="productKey"></a>Product key

 The product key is the primary identifier for you product in the cloud system.
 This key can be obtained in the DeviceDrive cloud services when you register an product.

 ## Linkup

 DeviceDrive has developed it's own form of onboarding, called Linkup.
 From the client code, you can tell the WRF to enter "visibility mode", where the WRF broadcasts a local network, on which an app or a browser can connect and transfer SSID, password, and device token.
 The device token is issued by the DeviceDrive Cloud.